thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 **What do you call a review?** It's just a pairwise comparison between two entries.
 I chose this name because I use [Anki](https://apps.ankiweb.net/) **a lot**.

+**What is the progress score?** It's the mean of `the mean and the median` of all the Delta scores, divided by the total number of non disabled entries.
+The idea is that the mean is too sensitive to extreme values and the median is not enough (it stays at the same value until you did 50% of the reviews).
+This value is at its lowest when all the reviews have been done and the entries are not moving anymore (i.e. the Delta scores stay low).

 Getting started:
 ====================
 * Read this page thoroughly.
 Don't be afraid to ask questions.